 Margaret has combined her musical knowledge and her love of children to create a music program for pre-school aged children.
 Her program, Music Kids at Chinook School of Music, oversees a team of teachers and teaches hundreds of children every year from babies to 5 year olds.
 In her private studio, she teaches classical, pop, chording and songwriting.

-In 2012, Maggie completed the requirements in life-coach training with the internationally renowned CTI Coaches Training Institute.
+In 2012, Maggie completed the requirements for life-coach training with the internationally renowned CTI Coaches Training Institute.
 Since then she has practiced as a family coach.

 Over the past 5 years, Maggie has become a singer-songwriter and composer.
 Her albums include adult contemporary, music as therapy, tribute music, and children’s music.
 Her song “Hand in Hand” (2014) and album “I Like Making Music” (2015) were on the Grammy Award’s longlist.
 Her recent show, “Love: An Algo-rhythmic Study”, a musical comedy, was awarded ‘Best of Fest’ at the Fringe Festival in Calgary, Alberta in August 2019.